JavaScriptJacksn/opinionated-news-social-media/README.md

     - Through the admin panel using superuser login credentials, admins can remove and change the status of posts.
     - Admins can delete posts, polls and comments through the admin panel.
 - As a Site User and Admin I can create an account so that I can access the right level of authentication and access to the sites functionality.
-    - Users can create and save an account credentials.
+    - Users can create and save account credentials.
     - Admins can create and save superuser account credentials.
     - User's accounts cannot access any admin functionality.
     - Users cannot access any content that requires authentication without logging in first.
 - As a Site User I want to be able to vote and view polls, so I can gain a glance view of the general opinions on a question to better interact with other site users.
-    - Users can view polls at the bottom of post's detailed view if the post has an attached poll.
+    - Users can view polls at the bottom of their post's detailed view if the post has an attached poll.
     - Users cannot vote unless authenticated.
-    - Users, once authenticated can vote on polls through the poll form by clicking the 'vote' button.
+    - Users, once authenticated, can vote on polls through the poll form by clicking the 'vote' button.
     - The question, options, results and total votes are displayed to all users, authenticated or not.
 - As a Site User, I want to be able to create posts and polls so that other users may view my activity, so I can initiate discussions with other users of the site.
     - Users, once authenticated, can create posts using the 'Post your opinion' button on the feed page.